Holographic complexity of hyperbolic black holes: Conclusion and discussion

 \subsection{The late time dependence of holographic complexity for general $k$}

 It is intriguing to compare our result with its spherical counterpart from \cite{Goto:2018iay},

 Obviously, there are similarities between these two solutions and the planar solution listed in appendix~\ref{sec:ap}.
-It is noticed that only when $b>0$ can the spherical and planar system have black hole solutions.
+Note that $b>0$ is required for the spherical and planar black hole solutions.
 With positive $b$, we collect all these solutions as

 With $k=-1$, $0$, $1$, this unified result reduces to hyperbolic, planar, and spherical cases correspondingly.
 It is interesting to discuss the neutral limit of these cases.
-We begin with the limit $b=0$ which is applicable to all different $k$.
+We begin with the limit $b\to0^+$, which is applicable to all different $k$.
 In this limit, we obtain AdS-Schwarzchild black holes with mass $2V_2\,c$.
-When $\alpha^2\geq 1/3$, the casual structure is kept under the limit $b=0$ so we can directly set $b=0$ in the late time result \eqref{4dcharged} and we can obtain the expected result $2M$.
-When $\alpha^2<1/3$, the casual structure will change under the limit $b=0$ (from two horizons to one horizon) so we cannot directly apply this limit in the late time result \eqref{eq:master}.
-We have to properly include the contribution at singularity and then we can obtain the expected result $2M$ as \cite{Brown:2015lvg, Carmi:2017jqz}.
+When $\alpha^2\geq 1/3$, the causal structure is kept under the limit $b\to 0^+$ so we can directly set $b=0$ in the late time result \eqref{eq:master} and we can obtain the expected result $2M$.
+When $\alpha^2<1/3$, the causal structure will change under the limit $b\to 0^+$ (from two horizons to one horizon) so we cannot directly apply this limit in the late time result \eqref{eq:master}.
+We have to properly include the contribution at singularity and then we can obtain the expected result $2M$ as in \cite{Brown:2015lvg, Carmi:2017jqz}.

-Recall that the hyperbolic black hole $(k=-1)$ is special because $b$ can be negative in this case.
-When $b<0$, there is always two horizons for any $\alpha$ and the late time growth rate of holographic complexity is \eqref{b<0}.
-Now if we take the limit $b=0$, we obtain a hyperbolic AdS-Schwarzchild black hole with negative mass (because $c<0$).
-So the reduced black hole will also have two horizons \cite{Carmi:2017jqz}.
-This casual structure similarity allows us to directly set $b=0$ in \eqref{b<0} and we obtain the expected vanishing result.
+Recall that the hyperbolic black hole $(k=-1)$ is special because $b$ and $c$ can be negative in this case.
+When $b<0$, $c<0$, there are always two horizons for any $\alpha$ and the late time growth rate of holographic complexity is \eqref{b<0}.
+Now if we take the limit $b\to 0^-$, we obtain a hyperbolic AdS-Schwarzchild black hole with negative mass (because $c<0$).
+Therefore, the resulting black hole will also have two horizons \cite{Carmi:2017jqz}.
+This causal structure similarity allows us to directly set $b=0$ in \eqref{b<0} and we obtain the expected vanishing result.